 However, beyond what’s listed above, what you will be covered for will vary depending on the health fund and OSHC product you take out.
 Additionally, see here for a list of things that OSHC does not cover.

 You can search for OSHC using the Canstar comparison website.
-See below for a comparison of OSHC products for an overseas student studying in NSW on a 3-year study visa.
+See below for a comparison of OSHC products for an overseas student studying on a 4-year study visa.
 Results are sorted by Canstar Star Rating (highest to lowest).